benchan79/learn_javascript/introduction/02_variables.md

  // Output: 'I own a pet armadillo.'
 ```

-# 7. String Interpolation
+## 7. String Interpolation
-we can insert, or interpolate, variables into strings using template literals.
+We can insert, or interpolate, variables into strings using template literals.
 ```
 const myPet = 'armadillo';
 console.log(`I own a pet ${myPet}.`);